-MAURIC is not only drawing plans, but we design ships that sails all over the world.
+MAURIC is not only providing drawings, we design ships that sails all over the world.
 As a consequence, we are involved from the basic design stage up to the detailed engineering studies of the project.

 We offer marine engineering services for specific projects of System Integration (specific types of propulsions & propellers, deck cranes or winches with particular specifications, communication systems, weapons systems…) on board existing or new vessels.
 Shipyards or equipment suppliers can entrust us for taking care of detailed engineering studies in perfect collaboration with their teams.
 This know-how and capacity of detailed engineering allows us to offer beyond ships, miscellaneous floating equipment such as floating pontoons or floating gates.
 Indeed, in addition to naval architecture competences, the design of such equipment requires high skills in marine engineering for detailed piping definition selection of equipment (hydraulics, electrical components, etc...) and structure design in order to guarantee the resistance of the equipment in various environmental and accidental conditions or even in case of earthquake.